equinor/witsml-explorer/Docs/enable_http.md

 In your configuration file (`appsettings.json`, `appsettings.<env>.json` or `mysettings.json`), set the "enableHttp" setting to true.

-## How to enable using non secure links in desktop edition
+## Enabling Non-Secure Links in the Desktop Edition

 In the configuration file config.json, which is created in %AppData%\Roaming\WEx-Desktop during installation of desktop edition, set "enableHttp" setting to "true".